A member of the college faculty who helps and advises students on academic matters.

 Resident Assistant (RA)

-A person who assists the residence hall director in campus dormitories and is usually the first point of contact for students who need assistance or have questions about campus life.
+A person who supports the residence hall director in campus dormitories and is usually the first point of contact for students who need assistance or have questions about campus life.
 RAs are usually students at the college who receive free accommodation and other benefits in return for their services.

 A term that usually refers to elementary, middle, or secondary school.
 Also used in place of the words “college,” “university,” or “institution,” or as a general term for any place of education; for example, law school, or graduate school.